raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 An important difference is the existence of proxy promises: when a promise is marked as being equivalent to another promise.
 Proxy promises are useful internally for performance.
-Specifically, in `bind` (and other similar functions), proxying can be used to avoid having to attach callbacks and cancelation links between the intermdiate promise and the final promise.
+Specifically, in `bind` (and other similar functions), proxying can be used to avoid having to attach callbacks and cancellation links between the intermediate promise and the final promise.

 So, whilst the model of Part 2 is useful to discuss the coarse semantics of Lwt, it is not sufficient to discuss the all the finer aspects of the semantics, nor any of the other aspects of Lwt such as performance or memory consumption.